ADVERTISEMENT FEATURE FOR EAST LANCASHIRE RAILWAY

 Bury Bolton Street Station is set in the heart of Lancashire, an area with strong industrial roots, fabulous scenery and great produce.
 The railway itself is a 12 mile long track that winds through the scenic Irwell Valley, passing through green fields, crossing rivers, whizzing by picturesque farms and taking brief respite every now and then in pretty heritage train stations.
 East Lancashire Railway was opened in the heydays of the industrial revolution over 150 years ago and is still a huge focal point of the area, with events and experiences that represent the glamour and sophistication of the glory days of rail travel.

 Impressed?
 Yes I was.
-Peering in through the windows of the carriages I could make out the clean, white, linen cloths neatly placed over each table and the large, comfy looking, pink velvet seats positioned either side.
+Peering in through the windows of the carriages I could make out the clean, white, linen cloths neatly placed over each table and large, comfy looking, pink velvet seats positioned either side.
 Silver crockery, cute little cups and saucers and champagne glasses filled with a gently, fizzing sparkling wine were already laid out.
-Just fabulous – It took a lot for me not to climb on board and start exploring and taking photos.
+Just fabulous.

-Instead, whilst we waited for the final departure preparations to be made, I found myself a far better distraction. . .
+Whilst we waited for the final departure preparations to be made, I found myself a far better distraction than peering in through windows. . .
 The steam engine and its driver!

 Soon it was time to take our seats.
 No electric doors here – this is the real deal.